 Avoid when starting with video in their marketing?
 A couple of mistakes.
 I think one is trying to make it all be perfect.
 And this is particularly for small business owners who they see these big creators and these big businesses have these highly produced videos and they think they need to be the same.

 Other people and try to do that.
 And it doesn’t come across the way it should be because they’re not being themselves.
-So that’s the big mistake I see people make, they try to copy other people and they don’t be themselves.
+That’s the big mistake I see people make, they try to copy other people and they don’t be themselves.

 I think the other one is getting overwhelmed and getting upset when it doesn’t work out well is another mistake because I know I did that a lot in the very beginning.
 I used to have meltdowns, but I like to think I’ve evolved since then and I just accept it as part of business and as part of, you know, marketing and life that things will go wrong, things will go wrong and they won’t always go right.

 Yeah.
-So those are probably two of the biggest mistakes.
+Those are probably two of the biggest mistakes.
 And then the third one is probably when they first get started, they’re really excited and they’re really motivated and they go too hard and they burn out.

-So that’s, that’s a big mistake I see a lot of creators make and a lot of business owners make, is that they try to do that video every day or three videos a week and it’s too much.
-So it really is about, you know, testing out what works and being okay with scaling it back.
+That’s, that’s a big mistake I see a lot of creators make and a lot of business owners make, is that they try to do that video every day or three videos a week and it’s too much.
+It really is about, you know, testing out what works and being okay with scaling it back.

 Like if people could just look at marketing the same way they look at sales, it would be a completely different game because in sales, I don’t know how many percentage of the people you’ve called that actually becomes client and how many percentage that you call that never ends up in anything.